 The Mexican government has invested heavily in developing its infrastructure.
 Nearshoring in Mexico means businesses will have access to developed industrial areas, quality roads, and all essential building/structural utilities that an overseas company might need to begin operations.

-So, for nearshoring in Mexico, in terms of the benefits it offers to foreign companies, entrepreneurs, and investors – and the economic growth it brings to the country – the trend has nowhere to go but up.
+So, for nearshoring in Mexico, in terms of the benefits it offers to foreign companies, entrepreneurs, and investors and the economic growth it brings to the country – the trend has nowhere to go but up.
 But what are industry observers and analysts predicting for nearshoring in the future?

 Ease of doing business in North America infographic for an article on Nearshoring in Mexico

-• Increased technological specialization – Mexico is expected to become more specialized in software development.
+• Increased IT specialization – Mexico is expected to become more specialized in software development.
 More Mexican software developers will be qualified to perform various specialized, niche services.
 The companies they work for will see more excellent business, as few rivals can match their highly competitive position in the market.

 • Improved nearshoring practices – Mexico will likely improve its nearshoring practices, offering more transparent and cost-effective solutions for foreign businesses.
 The government has already made moves toward the development of a Code of Ethics for the industry centered around the protection of IP rights across borders.

-Biz Latin Hub can help you with Nearshoring in Mexico
+Biz Latin Hub can help you with nearshoring in Mexico

-At Biz Latin Hub, we provide integrated market entry and back-office services throughout Latin America and the Caribbean, with offices in Bogota and Cartagena, as well as over a dozen other major cities in the region.
+At Biz Latin Hub, we provide integrated market entry and back-office services throughout Latin America and the Caribbean, with offices in over a dozen other major cities in the region.
 We also have trusted partners in many other markets.

 Our unrivalled reach means we are ideally placed to support multi-jurisdiction market entries and cross border operations.